aiven/devportal/docs/tools/terraform/reference/cookbook/postgres-clickhouse-integration-recipe.rst

 You may want to enrich the measurements using the sensor's location found in a ``sensors_dim`` table in PostgreSQL and filter by some city names.

-For this, you'd like to setup a Aiven ClickHouse database and insert your measurements data.
+For this, you'd like to setup a Aiven for ClickHouse database and insert your measurements data.
 Then, you'd like to join it with the related PostgreSQL dimension tables.
-The following Terraform script initializes up both PostgreSQL and Aiven ClickHouse services, creates the service integration, the source PostgreSQL table and an Aiven ClickHouse database.
+The following Terraform script initializes up both PostgreSQL and Aiven for ClickHouse services, creates the service integration, the source PostgreSQL table and an Aiven for ClickHouse database.

 .. dropdown:: Expand to check out the relevant common files needed for this recipe.